mcavus/HackerNews/README.md

 ## Open Source & Copying

-This app is available on the App Store for free, and licensed under [MIT](LICENSE).
+This app is licensed under [MIT](LICENSE).
 However, please do not ship this app under your own account.

 ## Contact